What is the difference between blue/green and red/black deployments?

 The highest voted answer indicates that there is indeed a difference between these two terms:

-in blue-green deployment, both versions may be getting requests at the same time temporarily, while in red-black only one of the versions is getting traffic at any point in time
+in a blue-green deployment, both versions may be getting requests at the same time temporarily, while in red-black only one of the versions is getting traffic at any point in time

 The answer then goes on to say that: